What is a LinkedIn LION?

 So, in the end, I would say that traditionally LinkedIn has discouraged but now they are more neutral towards LIONs.
 I will also add that 1) I am a big fan of Linked In and believe we all need to follow the rules of etiquette as outlined in the End User Agreement which we agree to when we sign up, and 2) although I have been a user since 2004, only in 2008 have I become a LION, so there are many more in the community who understand this topic in more depth.
 I welcome everyone’s comments to this post so that we can all get a better understanding of the history behind this.

 One last thing to note: Since I originally ended this post back in 2008, the LION movement, and LinkedIn, has changed quite a bit to the point where many Internet Marketers simply see becoming a LION as an easy way to acquire email addresses to either sell or to opt you in to mailing lists which you never subscribed before.
 Because of this, and other ways of engaging openly in social media with others that have evolved over the last few years, I am no longer representing myself as a LinkedIn LION (click for more details).
-That being said, in the spirit of open networking, should you 1) personalize your LinkedIn invitation to me and 2) explain your purpose for connecting, I will most likely accept your invite.
+That being said, in the spirit of open networking, should you 1) personalize your LinkedIn invitation to me and 2) explain your purpose for connecting, I will most likely accept your invite (click here for my LinkedIn profile).
 This is actually a best practice for inviting anyone on LinkedIn with whom you might not know well.

 You might be further interested to know that LION is such a popular keyword on LinkedIn profiles, that it correlates to being the 3rd most popular among those with a lot of LinkedIn connections as shown in the below infographic: